flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ### Constructing the frame

 Having said all that, how does Xenon actually render a frame?
 Well, similarly to other GPUs in the market, there are many steps involved.
-Take a look at this diagram of Xenos' pipeline @fig-xenos.
+Take a look at this diagram of Xenos' pipeline [@fig-xenos].

 ![Overview of the graphics pipeline in Xenos.](_diagrams/gpu/pipeline.webp){#fig-xenos}